Surface-supplied diving: Helmets

-Most six and twelve bolt bonnets are joined to the corselet by 1/8th turn interrupted thread.
-The helmet neck thread is placed onto the neck of the corselet facing the divers left front, where the threads do not engage, and then rotated forward, engaging the thread and seating on a leather gasket to make a watertight seal.
-The helmet usually has a safety lock which prevents the bonnet from rotating back and separating underwater.
-Other styles of connection are also used, with the joint secured by clamps or bolts (usually three).

 Band mask

 A band mask is a heavy duty full-face mask with many of the characteristics of a lightweight demand helmet.
 In structure it is the front section of a lightweight helmet from above the faceplate to below the demand valve and exhaust ports, including the bailout block and communications connections on the sides.
 This rigid frame is attached to a neoprene hood by a metal clamping band, hence the name.
 It is provided with a padded sealing surface around the frame edge which is held firmly against the diver's face by a rubber "spider", a multiple strap arrangement with a pad behind the diver's head, and usually five straps which hook onto pins on the band.
 The straps have several holes so the tension can be adjusted to get a comfortable seal.
 A band mask is heavier than other full face masks, but lighter than a helmet, and can be donned more quickly than a helmet.
 They are often used by the standby diver for this reason.